 Make sure to enjoy the line for the Escape from Gringotts and Forbidden Journey at least once.
 I especially loved the walk through for the Forbidden Journey!
 You walk through the green houses and the castle and there are just so many details that the true Harry Potter fan does not want to miss!

 But, once you’ve experienced the line, I highly recommend using the single rider line!
-There are express passes at Universal Orlando, but they can’t be used on these two rides.
-But, the single rider line allows you to skip ahead of everyone if you’re willing to be split up from your party.
+There are express passes at Universal Orlando, but they are pricey.
+The single rider line allows you to skip ahead of everyone if you’re willing to be split up from your party.
 It’s only for a few minutes and allows you to enjoy the rides more!
 But, beware that at the busiest time of the day, usually the early afternoon, even the single rider line can get backed up!

 #13 Don’t forget your souvenirs!